johnnygoblue/treasureIsland/README.md

 ## Routing Scheme

 The Captain and the First Mate don't always see eye-to-eye, and will sometimes favor different methods of exploration.
-Most days, the Captain will navigate "by the seat of their pants", while the First Mate, in charge of discipline on the ship is usually more methodical.
+Each one has a default method for searching, and this can be overridden (more on this later).

 The Captain will travel from island to island with their own log and future plans, moving only over water locations ('.').
 As soon as land is discovered